 But I did find another representation of the crossed flags.
-Does anyone know where?
+Can anyone guess where?

 ~Kneeler embroidered by Jean Hopkins~

-We drove through the gentle countryside south of Coniston Water passing New Hall, once rented by Arthur Ransome and his wife, and on, climbing up past Gummer’s How and wiggling down to reach The Mason’s Arms, which I gather this was one of his favorite pubs.
+We drove through the gentle countryside south of Coniston Water passing a house called New Hall, once rented by Arthur Ransome and his wife, and on, climbing up past Gummer’s How and wiggling down to reach The Mason’s Arms, which I gather this was one of his favorite pubs.

 Then, seemingly in the middle of no where, we came across the Holy Grail: Low Ludderburn and the erstwhile grey barn where Ransome wrote ‘Swallows and Amazons’.
 He had a writing room on the first floor.
 Roger Wardale says he kept his car, the ‘Rattletrap’ in the wooden garage that you can see just in front of the building.
 It was private then, and is a private house now, but you can catch a glimpse of it from the lane that runs up and on, eventually taking you down to Blake Holme on Windermere, which he named as partly the inspiration for Wildcat Island.

 I’ve always thought that Arthur Ransome must have been completly impervious to the damp, to cold and wet weather.
 I am not.
 By now it was raining so hard that my husband was wearing my pink beret, but we were still in good spirits.